 Can we increase the number of participants in our group?

 Space is very limited for the sleepovers.
 If you want to increase your group size or make changes to your reservation, you must call 215.898.2680 from Monday-Friday, 9:00 am - 3:00 pm.
 Places are provided strictly on a first-come, first-served basis.
-Group size must be finalized one month before the event.
+Group size must be finalized two months before the event.

 What if someone cancels in our group?

 There are no refunds for the sleepovers.
-We will try to reschedule you for a later sleepover based on availability.
-Arrangements must be made at least one week prior to originally scheduled event date.
+We will try to reschedule you for a later sleepover in the season based on availability.
+Arrangements must be made at least one month prior to originally scheduled event date.
 Last minute cancellations will not be rescheduled.
 In the unlikely event the Museum finds it necessary to cancel a sleepover, a full refund will be made.

 It is snowing outside, is the sleepover still going to happen?